List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 Jingle is one of Chaldea's staff member, who is assigned as Coffin Staff officer during the first chapter of the game.
 Usually in charge on assisting Ritsuka and some servants during Rayshifting, he can be very worrying on the situations that the group is facing at times.
 During the events of the second chapter, he is one of the original surviving staff members of Chaldea after the takeover.
 He shows a bit of distrust over Goredolf however.
+After Chaldea gets reformed by the P.P.P phenomenon, he gets promoted to Control Room section leader alongside Elron by a newly revived Olga Marie.